Question Answering is Not a Trivial Activity

-If this sounds like fun, take part in our next competition!
+If this sounds like fun, take part in our Summer 2023 Competition!

 With the cooperation of the quiz bowl community, we compile datasets of questions that can challenge question answering systems.
 Read our preprint describing the main dataset.
 If you're a computer science researcher, this is likely what you came here for!

 Human vs. Machine Competitions: Try it!

 Want to take on the best computer programs at playing trivia?
-Register for our next event!
+Register for our Summer 2023 Competition!

 Read our preprint about the first round of the competition!